 Website Designer & Developer

-Andrew has recently completed his Masters in Ocean Engineering.
-He currently works for the Electric Boat division of General Dynamics as a Naval Architect in Groton, CT.
 As a freshman in high school, he began working at DWRA over summer and winter breaks, initially assisting in an administrative capacity.
 Andrew quickly advanced to computer drafting and 3-D modeling.
-He introduced the office to an early release of the 3-D software, SketchUp.
+He introduced the office to an early release of the now widely used 3-D software, SketchUp.
 It was immediately embraced and remains an office mainstay modeling tool for compelling quick studies and client presentations.
 Eventually, Andrew was asked to assist in the creation of the firm's website.
-His knowledge of Dreamweaver software, skill in writing code, and keen eye for graphically sophisticated web design, proved indispensable.
+His knowledge of the Dreamweaver software, skill in writing code, and keen eye for graphically sophisticated web design, proved indispensable.

 Andrew continues to support the website when needed.
-His original web design continues to be a great success, as feedback from the many browsers visiting the site have indicated.
+Based on feedback from our many browsers, his original web design continues to be a success.

-Andrew holds a Bachelor of Engineering and Master's of Ocean Engineering from The Stevens Institute of Technology in Hoboken, NJ, and is a member of the Society of Naval Architects and Marine Engineers.
+Andrew recieved his Bachelor of Engineering and Master's of Ocean Engineering from The Stevens Institute of Technology in Hoboken, NJ, and is a member of the Society of Naval Architects and Marine Engineers.

 Margo H. Ricks